thechanmoon/mod-3-bake-off-challenge/README.md

 ### Get All Bakes (Deliverable 1)

 **When the page first loads**, all the bakes should display in the sidebar.
+The first bake should show in the detail view (see deliverable 2).

 To create each list item in the `#bakes-container` in the sidebar, use the following HTML as a template: